 This is a project begun last year when I was awaiting the birth of my daughter, Saerie Eilah.
 It follows the time between late Winter and early Spring in the Pacific Northwest.

 I'd hoped to create a sense of a living body coming into being through this particular moment in the seasons.
 A kind of animistic energy that moves like water or radiates like fire.
 Primordial, cosmic movements, symbolic of the recurrent processes that come from the innards of the earth, giving life from the dark body of Winter into the growing light of Spring.
 A celebration of the ecstatic energy that renders the blossoming of life from a sleeping earth.
-The spirit of a wild being, pregnant and intoxicated with its own powers of liberation.

 The work is also in recognition of my daughter.
 I began this project as Saerie was first forming inside the womb, so it's a kind of picture book for a child who did not yet exist, but whose birth I was always imagining.
 I want the photographs to convey the sense of both womb and tomb because late Winter into early Spring -the season I most love- presents the greatest paradox.
 Where life and death are intimately linked and inseparable.
 Where each holds the other in affirmation of this unity.